Irish Naval Service: Naval Intelligence Cell

 The Naval Intelligence Cell, part of the NOC's Intelligence and Fisheries Section, is responsible for the collection, collation and dissemination of naval intelligence and is the naval component of the Defence Forces' Directorate of Military Intelligence.

 Fishery Monitoring Centre

 The Fishery Monitoring Centre, part of the NOC's Intelligence and Fisheries Section, oversees the identification, monitoring and surveillance of fisheries vessels in Irish waters as part of the Vessel Monitoring System.
 The Fishery Monitoring Centre coordinates with fisheries agencies in other countries.

 Roles and capabilities

 The Naval Service's military roles and the functions it carries out are more those of a coast guard rather than that of a conventional navy.
 Lacking both anti-submarine and anti-aircraft capabilities, and without standoff weapons such as surface-to-surface missiles, the Naval Service's ability to control Ireland's territorial waters and provide close naval support is extremely limited.
 Sea lift is also limited and ad hoc.
 The Naval Service's non-military capabilities in aid to the civil power and other government departments is fishery protection, search and rescue, drugs interdiction and dive support.

+As of 2026, the army-technology.com stated that "due to Ireland's current military deficiencies, the country de facto relies on the UK for national defence", and in particular "The Royal Navy would be required to deter an incursion by hostile surface vessels and submarines."